taras-sereda/taras-sereda.github.io/_posts/2023-02-04-asr-ideas-whisper.md

 }
 ```

-Well, now it follows custom spelling and transcribes words paying attention to prompts; now we have **Radio Aminilantes**.
+Well, now it follows custom spelling and transcribes words paying attention to prompts; now we have **Radio Aminilantes** exactly the way we prompted it to be.

 Overall this is pretty cool, and now I'm wondering how transcriptions could be improved for domain-specific data with a lot of terminologies: medicine, etc. I think this is not a part of the model's design and is a nice side effect, though a powerful one.
 There is no explicit structure or guarantee that model will pay attention to the prompt.
-This can be designed explicitly and incorporated in the decoding process.
+However this can be designed explicitly and incorporated in the decoding process.

 Another idea is to use prompting for creating pronunciation dictionaries because today's high-quality TTS models fail to pronounce foreign words that are uncommon in English.
 Let me know if you'd like to work on this problem; we could join our efforts.
 Also, if you'll find more interesting behavior modes of whisper - please share your findings!